Free Video River Fly Fishing Course

 Well, I love it.
 I love the aggression of the takes, the big fish it brings out of their rocky lies.
 I love hearing the reel sing as the backing becomes visible on the spool.

 Why does this taboo around fly fishing streamers on rivers exist?
 After all, Trout are highly predatory, we know they feed on other fish so why not imitate their prey as we do for the bugs and insects they eat.
 There seems no logic behind it.

-My opinion is that within fly fishing there still exists a little snobbery, that it is crass to catch trout in this way.
+My opinion is that within fly fishing there still exists a sporting tradition on rivers, that it is crass to catch trout in this way.
 And that’s fair enough, people are entitled to a view and to run their rivers in a manner they choose.
 But not fly fishing?
 Tell that to the Salmon anglers who have been hurling streamers at their quarry for the last hundred years or so.

 I guess this dates back to the chalk streams of Hampshire when Halford and his followers were advocating that Trout are only worth fishing for on a dry fly.
 This just became the fashion for the gentleman on the Hampshire estates.
 Even though Halford’s argument was in the end, proved wrong by G.E.M Skues, who, successfully demonstrated and wrote about the art of nymph fishing.
 This movement towards dry fly and the cult that followed it in the 1800’s has been misinterpreted by some as somehow being “purist”, despite the fact that we were fishing wet flies with great success on the streams and rivers in the North before there was any dry fly only estates in Hampshire.

 Me?
 I want to swing streamers in a big flooded river, hurl out sand-eel flies at shoals of Mackeral.
 I want to double haul huge glittery balls of tinsel at massive Pike.
 I want to fish a dry fly at sipping Trout.
 I’m going to have a great time doing it!